 When withdrawing cash from ATMs remember to withdraw the local currency (in this case HUF) for the best rate.
 If you select your home currency, you are effectively letting the bank decide the exchange rate, and it always works out to be much more expensive.
 This Budapest travel tip will save you some money!

-Save this 3 day Budapest itinerary to Pinterest
+Save this 3 days in Budapest itinerary to Pinterest